Sichuan Hot and Spicy Beef (Xiangla Feiniu, 香辣肥牛)

 - ½ teaspoon freshly ground Sichuan pepper (see note)

-- ½ yellow or red onion, cut in thin strips
+- 1 red or green bell pepper, cut in thin strips

 - 1 tablespoon Shaoxing wine